This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The main selling point of this tool is that it holds your massage ball still rather than having it roll around everywhere.

-It also raises the massage ball off the floor which can help the massage ball to dig into fleshy areas more easily.
+It also raises the massage ball off the floor, which can help it dig into fleshy areas more easily.

 This raised platform is particularly useful for sinking the massage ball into the back of your neck, which can help with migraines and headaches.

-This massage tool is a little expensive, especially considering it doesn’t come with any massage balls, however, it can help create new angles for your massage ball to get into new areas of muscles that it couldn’t before.
+This massage tool is a little expensive, especially considering it doesn’t come with any massage balls; however, it can help create new angles for your massage ball to get into new muscle areas that it couldn’t before.

 Holds massage balls in place to prevent them from rolling